This page is about Reiki for people with cancer. There is information about

 When you first see a Reiki practitioner, they will ask you about your general health and medical history.
 They will also ask you why you would like to have Reiki and discuss a possible treatment plan with you.

 During a Reiki treatment, you don’t have to get undressed but you usually take off your shoes and coat and sit or lie down.
 You can have your eyes open or closed.
 The Reiki practitioner may dim the lights or play soothing music.
-They put their hands on, or a few inches above, your body and move them in slow, brushing movements.
-The movements usually start at your head and work down to your feet, but may focus on a particular area of your body.
+They put their hands on, or a few inches above, your body.
+They will move their hands across your body, usually starting at your head and working down to your feet, but they may focus on particular areas of the body.

 During the session you may feel a tingling sensation, a sense of deep relaxation, or warmth or coolness throughout your body.
 You may not feel anything, but practitioners say this doesn’t mean the treatment isn’t working.
 You can stop the treatment at any time.

-Some Reiki practitioners are second degree practitioners.
-They send healing over a distance.
+Reiki can be sent remotely.
+An appropriately trained practitioner can send healing over a distance.
 So you can be in your own home having Reiki from a person elsewhere.

 If you don’t feel comfortable with anything, it’s important to discuss this with your practitioner.
-Look in our about complementary therapy section for what to do if you have difficulties with your practitioner.
+Look at our information about what to do if you have difficulties with your practitioner.

 Generally speaking, Reiki is safe for most people with cancer.
 Most practitioners will advise you to rest and drink plenty of water after treatment.
 There are no reports of harmful side effects.